settings icon

 • He actively works to nullify the effect of the Word of God in people’s hearts (Matthew 13:3–4, 19), and he blinds the intellect of those who do not believe so they cannot understand the gospel (2 Corinthians 4:4).

 The Bible describes how Christians should be mindful of the schemes of Satan: “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
-Believers must resist him soberly, vigilantly, and steadfastly, aware of the reality of his plans to tempt us to make us unfruitful for the Lord (2 Corinthians 2:11).
+We must resist him soberly, vigilantly, and steadfastly, aware of the reality of his plans to tempt us to make us unfruitful for the Lord (2 Corinthians 2:11).
 When tempted, the believer should submit himself to the Lord and resist the devil, and Satan will flee (James 4:7).

 In addition to being a tempter, Satan is also “the accuser of our brothers” (Revelation 12:10, ESV).
 He enjoys listing the many sins of believers, but the Lord Jesus, our Advocate, defeats the accusations because He has paid the price for our sins (1 John 2:1–2).
 Christians can be confident of their salvation because Jesus has done the work for us through His death and resurrection (Ephesians 2:8–9).

-Satan is described as the “god of this age” (2 Corinthians 4:4) and has dominion over the world and its system (John 12:31; 1 John 5:19), but his authority will not last forever.
-During the tribulation, the devil will deceive the masses and raise up for himself the Antichrist, who will rule for seven years (Revelation 13:5–8).
-Since Satan has always wanted people to worship him as God, this will be a part of his deception as well, since many will worship Satan at that time (Revelation 13:4).
-He will also attempt to destroy the remnant of Israel but will not be successful (Revelation 12:13–16).
+Satan is described as the “god of this age” (2 Corinthians 4:4) and has dominion over the world and its system (John 12:31; 1 John 5:19).
+During the tribulation, the devil will deceive the masses and raise up the Antichrist as world ruler (Revelation 13:5–8).
+Satan has always wanted people to worship him as God, and part of his end-times deception will be to delude the whole world (Revelation 13:3–4).
+Through the Antichrist, Satan will also attempt to destroy the remnant of Israel but will not be successful (Revelation 12:13–16).
 At the end of the tribulation, Jesus will return, the Antichrist and false prophet will be thrown into the lake of fire, and Satan will be imprisoned for 1,000 years (Revelation 19:19–20; 20:1–3).
-After that time, Satan will be released and will lead one last rebellion (Revelation 20:7–9); then Satan will finally be thrown into the lake of fire, forever to be tormented for his rebellion and works of evil (Revelation 20:10).
-The dominion of Satan over the world may seem unassailable, but the devil cannot withstand the power of our Savior and Lord, Jesus Christ.
+After that time, Satan will be released and lead one last rebellion (Revelation 20:7–9); then Satan will finally be thrown into the lake of fire, forever to be tormented for his rebellion and works of evil (Revelation 20:10).